 “And it an’t natural,” Applejack added in.
-“Don’t know is it’s like what Storm Rider said, but folks say it don’t work the same as Equestia.”
+“Folks say it don’t work the same as Equestia.”

 “What’s that supposed to mean?”
 Twilight asked, her fear growing.

-“Everypony move!”
-I yelled, but my cry was too late as the ground gave way beneath us.
-Fluttershy and Dash immediately took to the air.
-Due to my inexperience flying, I slid with the others backwards.
-I pushed off from the cliff side as Fluttershy and Rainbow Dash moved in to help.
-I looked back up to see debris following us down.
-I pounced on a large rock from the side that was aimed at Rarity.
-Using my momentum, the boulder was deflected off course as I pounced on a second one aimed at Applejack.
+The three flyers moved in to help.
+As Storm Rider went to help Twilight, he looked back up to see debris following them down.
+He flipped back around and pounced on a large rock from the side that was aimed at Rarity.
+Using his momentum, the boulder was deflected off course as he pounced on a second one aimed at Applejack.
 Rainbow Dash picked up Pinkie Pie as a small boulder flew at them.
-I flapped my wings hard to cause a gust of wind.
+Rider flapped his wings hard to cause a gust of wind.
 The gust deflected the rock from hitting them.
 Fluttershy grabbed Rarity by the tail as another rock came down toward them.
-I flapped my wings to cause another gust.
-The gust knocked the rock off course.
+Rider flapped his wings again to cause another gust to knock the rock off course.
 Applejack managed to grab a small root by her teeth.
-Meanwhile Twilight slid down to a sheer cliff drop off.
+Meanwhile Twilight slid to the drop off.
 She dangled on the edge with the threat of falling to her death.

 “Hold on,” Applejack called letting go of the root.
 “I’m a comin’,” she assured gently sliding to Twilight to keep her from falling.
 The rocks continued to rain down.
-I landed behind AJ and began beating my wings.
-I was so glad I found a book on wind spells.
-I had learned I could weave spells together.
-Using my wings, I could amplify the wind I created by using multiple small spells.
-The small amounts of magic made it easy to use them without exposing my horn.
-I used the wind to create a shield to deflect the incoming rock slide.
+Rider landed behind AJ and began beating his wings.
+He wove small wind spells together.
+By using small spells, he easily performed them without revealing his horn.
+Using his wings, he could amplify the wind he created.
+He used the wind to create a shield to deflect the incoming rock slide.

 “Applejack, what do I do?”
 Twilight pleaded.

 “Storm, can ya get her?”
-Applejack asked me over her shoulder.
+Applejack asked him over her shoulder.

 “There’s too much coming down.
-If I move to save one, the rocks will get the other,” I answered struggling under the strain to not only maintain my rhythm, but the spells as well.
-Hiding magic while trying to use it was becoming increasingly taxing.
+If I move to save one, the rocks will get the other,” Rider answered struggling under the strain to not only maintain his rhythm, but the spells as well.
+He was no novice to using magic or hiding magic.
+However, Storm Rider was finding it increasingly taxing to do both at the same time.
 Applejack paused before saying,

 “Twilight, let go.”